dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 existed?
 Think about it.
 Annhilate all digital information and almost all of those cultural artifacts over the last decade or so are *effectively purged*, as if nearly two decades hadn't existed at all.
 At least, not the way we remember them.

+Our society assumes that all digital cultural artifacts will be perpetuated forever, like their tangible artifacts.
+Because our society hasn't experienced an Atlantean neo-deluge of digital culture, it doesn't know to make strategic decisions moving forward with that possibility in mind.
+In such a global-EMP or global-cyber digital deluge scenario, the past generation would have left almost no traces of itself behind, specifically because it's communicating primarily through digital means and the majority artifacts of culture are digital.
+In this regard, all but a handful of people in industrialized nations are ignorant to the potential consequences.
+In the wake of such a catastrophe, he void of information from this generation allow someone to completely rewrite this period of history, if we're not careful.

 Also remember: the CD's that were not effectively shielded from beta particles are also themselves annhilated.
 Ever put a CD in a microwave for 5 seconds?
 It's TOAST!
 Why? *BETA PARTICLES*.
+They are literally what cooks your food in the microwave.
 Almost nothing above water or above several meters deep remains.
 Some good news: this could almost certainly never occur globally.

 In such a scenario with complete absence of information, the group to power back up and pump information into that void is the group that begins to dominate the narrative.
+There will be several such groups.
+The ones with the greatest degree of hardened communications equipment will be the most capable of dominating this null information void.
+There are geostrategic aspects to reestablishing information consensus after a tragedy like this.
+America IS ready and other nations like China or especially Russia are also ready for these scenarios because these three nations have enjoyed the local military supremacy required to plan for these kinds of problems.
 In such a crisis, information is almost more valuable than food or water.
 Most people would rather nearly starve, when offered something that gives them hope.
 What offers you hope of something better?
 Information.

+What is vital for planning for and acting strategically in such a scenario?
+Social physics.
+No one wants that situation.
+Absolutely no one, except perhaps a handful of cigar-smoking men across the world.
+However, the group who expects the unexpected stands to profit from the unexpected.
+The ignorant then become like leaves in a wind they cannot begin to see.

 More good news: while the tensions with North Korea bring the threat-level higher than ever, the likelihood of nuclear attack